-- Parents are responsible for making sure that their children of compulsory school age receive a suitable full-time education.
-This can be by regular attendance at school, at alternative provision, or otherwise (e.g. the parent can choose to educate their child at home). - A child reaches compulsory school age on or after their fifth birthday.
-If they turn 5 between 1 January and 31 March they are of compulsory school age on 31 March; if they turn 5 between 1 April and 31 August they are of compulsory school age on 31 August.
-If they turn 5 between 1 September and 31 December, then they are of compulsory school age on 31st December. - A child continues to be of compulsory school age until the last Friday of June in the school year that they reach sixteen.
-From September 2013 all 16 year-olds were required to continue in education or training, until the end of the academic year in which they turn 17.
-From September 2015 they are be required to continue in full-time education or start an apprenticeship or traineeship or if in part-time education or training, spend 20 hours or more a week working or volunteering, until their 18th birthday.
+- The law entitles every child of compulsory school age to an efficient, full-time education suitable to their age, aptitude, and any special educational need they may have.
+It is the legal responsibility of every parent to make sure their child receives that education either by attendance at a school or by education otherwise than at a school. - Where parents decide to have their child registered at school, they have an additional legal duty to ensure their child attends that school regularly.
+This means their child must attend every day that the school is open, except in a small number of allowable circumstances such as being too ill to attend or being given permission for an absence in advance from the school. - This is essential for pupils to get the most out of their school experience, including their attainment, wellbeing, and wider life chances. - For the most vulnerable pupils, regular attendance is also an important protective factor and the best opportunity for needs to be identified and support provided. - A child continues to be of compulsory school age until the last Friday of June in the school year that they reach sixteen.
+From September 2013 all 16-year-olds were required to continue in education or training, until the end of the academic year in which they turn 17.
+From September 2015 they are required to continue in full- time education or start an apprenticeship or traineeship or if in part-time education or training, spend 20 hours or more a week working or volunteering, until their 18th birthday.